Economic Activities in Bangladesh: Primary, Secondary, Tertiary, and Quaternary

 Biggest company in Bangladesh

 Which is the biggest company in Bangladesh?
-Grameenphone is the largest, with a market value of $3.84 billion.
-Founded in 1997, it operates in the telecommunications industry, providing mobile services and internet access, playing a vital role in the country’s economy.
+Grameenphone is the largest publicly listed company by market capitalization, valued at approximately BDT 339 billion (around $2.8 billion USD as of 2026).
+Founded in 1997, it operates in the telecommunications industry, providing mobile services and internet access.
+Note: Telenor of Norway holds a 55.8% stake in Grameenphone, making it a majority foreign-owned enterprise, though it is incorporated and listed in Bangladesh.

 International Trade of Bangladesh